glycerine/zebrapack/README.md

 ## read performance

-`zebrapack -fast-strings -no-rtti` is very competitive with go-capnproto-version-1, Gencode, and gogoprotobuf.
-A strong showing amongst strong company.
+`zebrapack -fast-strings -no-rtti` jockeys for the top position with go-capnproto-version-1, Gencode, FlatBuffers, and gogoprotobuf.
+In the sampling below it comes out fastest, but this varies occassionally run-by-run.
+Nonetheless, we see a very strong showing amongst strong company.
 Moreover, our zero allocation profile and serialization directly to and from Go structs are advantages.
 As is typical for binary formats, ZebraPack is about 20x faster than Go's JSON handling.

 ```
 benchmark                                       iter           time/iter         bytes alloc       allocs